1j01/diverge/README.md

 ### Providers

-Providers can look at the path you're on and suggest alternative paths, especially direct continuations of the current path.
+Providers can look at the path you're on and the cursor position and suggest alternative paths.

-The basic provider returns paths from database of sentences entered by users.
+The basic provider returns paths from database of strings entered by users.

-Markov text chains, paraphrasing utilities, autocomplete services, and neural networks could suggest paths that don't exist yet.
+A Markov text chain or sentence autocomplete provider would return paths with text inserted at the cursor, whereas a paraphrasing provider (possibly using a neural network?) could return strings with infix replacements, making for paths that diverge and rejoin the current path.

 ### Evaluators